tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Definition: A bdqffdq:DataQualityNeed that expresses how proposals may be made to improve the fitness for use of data.
 - SubClass Of: AmendmentConcept; DataQualityNeed
 - Comments: ContextualizedEnhacement in the original framework.
 Describes an instance of a bdqffdq:Enhancement in the context of the associated bdqffdq:InformationElements from a controlled vocabulary (fields bdqffdq:ActedUpon or bdqffdq:Consulted), and a bdqffdq:ResourceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.
 Describes a proposal for a bdqffdq:Enhancement of original data, which if accepted, would improve the quality of the data for a use.
-For example: 'Recommends valid value for taxon name in a SingleRecord.'
+For example: 'Recommends valid value for taxon name in a Single Record.'
 bdqffdq:Amendments may describe proposed changes to data values, or proposed changes to processes for the production and manipulation of data, for example, a bdqffdq:Amendment on a bdqffdq:SingleRecord may provide bdqffdq:Criteria for proposing that dwc:decimalLatitude and dwc:decimalLongitude are transposed in that record.
 Similarly, a bdqffdq:Amendment on a bdqffdq:MultiRecord may provide bdqffdq:Critera for proposing that all dwc:decimalLatitudes and dwc:decimalLongitudes from a data source have been transposed, and the mapping of data values to transport terms should be changed.
 A bdqffdq:Amendment is the bdqffdq:DataQualityNeed that parallels a bdqffdq:AmendmentMethod in the Solutions layer (see Figure 3 in Veiga et al., 2017), and a bdqffdq:AmendmentAssertion in the Report layer (see Figure 3 in Veiga et al., 2017).
 AM = { am | am = < ie, e, rt >, ie ∈ IE, e ∈ E ⋀ rt ∈ RT }